Skip to content

 }'

-# Update settings for monitoring indices
+# Create monitoring indices template

 curl -k -X PUT "https://<elasticsearch-host>:9200/_template/monitoring_template" \